 Philippe de Montebello speaks with curator Malcolm Daniel about Onésipe Aguado's mysterious photograph Woman Seen from the Back, which was acquired by the Museum as part of the remarkable Gilman Collection.
 Recorded on the occasion of The Philippe de Montebello Years: Curators Celebrate Three Decades of Acquisitions, on view from October 24, 2008, through February 1, 2009.

-: Here Metropolitan Museum of Art director, Philippe de Montebello, and curator Malcolm Daniel discuss Onésipe Aguado's photograph Woman Seen from the Back.
+Helen Evans: Hear Metropolitan Museum of Art director, Philippe de Montebello, and curator Malcolm Daniel discuss Onésipe Aguado's photograph Woman Seen from the Back.
 Their conversation was recorded in conjunction with the exhibition The Philippe de Montebello Years: Curators Celebrate Three Decades of Acquisitions.

 They collected photographs during a period when few others were willing to believe in and pay what was necessary to collect the very best of photography from the first century of the medium, from 1839 to 1939.
 It's a period of photography that was poorly represented in the Met's collection, and this offered us the chance to make a single acquisition that would place us in the top ranks of photography collections worldwide.

 In fact, over the period of the 1990s, we worked closely with them.
 Our acquisitions were often made with the recognition of what was already in the Gilman Collection, and their acquisitions were made with the knowledge of what we had.

 Philippe de Montebello: So, in a sense, when we were collecting photography directly, were we doing it in function of what we knew Howard Gilman was collecting, and all of this of course was in the fervent and fervid expectation that that collection would come to the Met?